xbmc/kodi-tv/src/content/article/over-a-year-late-a-dollar-short-more-than-two-decades-of-kodi/index.md

 And we’ve stayed volunteer.
 As a consumer-oriented open-source project, no company has ever sponsored more than a port or a feature; indeed, since the nonprofit foundation behind it isn’t setup to be engaged, at worst companies have simply given some money to an individual to work on a feature.
 Even this is definitely not the norm: 99.9% of Kodi has been built out of passion and love for multimedia and the desire to have an open-source platform for which people can decide the look and feel and customize to their liking, in both hardware and software terms.

-I do have to call out our longest and biggest sponsor/partner, [Flirc](https://flirc.tv), their support with this project has been unwavering since the initial case.
+I do have to call out our longest and biggest sponsor and partner, [Flirc](https://flirc.tv): their support with this project has been unwavering.

 This is truly software on your own terms, and to me, is the essence of open source.